 11 The Timurids were a Persianate dynasty of Turco-Mongol origin, whose rule lasted from 1370 to 1526 CE.
 At the height of their power they ruled over a vast empire, which included the whole of Central Asia, modern-day Iran and Afghanistan, as well as large parts of modern-day Pakistan, North-India, Mesopotamia, Asia Minor and the Caucasus.
 It was founded in the 14th century CE by the fierce conqueror Tīmūr-e Lang ("Tīmūr the Lame", better known in the West as Tamerlane).
 By the time Mawlānā Kāshifī arrived in Herāt, the original Timurid Empire had already shrunk considerably; nonetheless, science, the arts, literature and Sufism continued to thrive.
-12 A star, 650 light-years from Earth, in the constellation Carina.
-It is the second brightest star in the sky.
-Its Arabic name is Suhayl.

-It is said that Mawlānā Kāshifī also made a journey to India and that he met a number of prominent Şūfī Masters there.
+It is said that Mawlānā Kāshifī also made a journey to India and that he met a number of prominent Ṣūfī Masters there.